MahmoudNamNam/Networks/network.md

 - **Local Area Network (LAN)**: Connects devices within a limited geographical area for data, tool, and program sharing.

-- **Network Setup**: Interconnected using switches with private addressing via TCP/IP protocol.
+- **Network Setup**: Interconnected using `switches` with private addressing via `TCP/IP` protocol.

 - **Geographical Coverage**: Typically covers a few kilometers and is privately owned and managed.

 - **Speed and Cost**: Fast data transmission with relatively inexpensive hardware.

+### Metropolitan Area Network (MAN)

+covers a **larger area than a LAN but smaller than a WAN**, connecting computers and devices across cities.
+MANs can be costly to establish and maintain and may not be owned by a single organization.
+They offer moderate data transfer rates and propagation delay, using devices like `modems and cables` for data transmission.